ANQIFENG/RATNUS/README.md

 ### T1-weighted dual-input version:
-We use MPRAGE and FGATIR as normal inputs, and supporting missing modalities where only MPRAGE or only FGATIR is available.
+We use MPRAGE and FGATIR as normal inputs, and support missing modalities where only MPRAGE or only FGATIR is available.

 #### 1.Using both MPRAGE and FGATIR as inputs:
 ```bash